 If you’ve lost a tooth or multiple teeth and you are looking for a way to replace them, dental implants are an excellent treatment option to consider!
 We will conduct a thorough examination to see if you are a candidate for this advanced procedure.
 We will also discuss the benefits of implants with you so that you can make an informed decision.

-For this procedure, we surgically place the implant post into the bone socket of your missing tooth so the gum tissue can heal around it.
-Once the tissue has healed around the newly placed implant, we will be able to attach a temporary restoration to it.
+For this procedure, we surgically place the implant post into the bone socket of your missing tooth so the jaw bone and the gum tissue can heal around it.
+Once the tissues have healed around the newly placed implant, we will be able to attach a temporary restoration to it.
 This temporary restoration will be replaced once your jawbone heals around the new implant, and we can then fabricate the permanent restoration.
 Once your final restoration is complete, you will be able to eat, speak, and smile with ease again!